crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

-- Added support for :ref:`SET SESSION AUTHORIZATION
+- Added support for :ref:`SET AND RESET SESSION AUTHORIZATION
   <ref-set-session-authorization>` SQL statements.

 - Added detailed information on the error when a column with an undefined type